 We moved down to about the middle of pen four and it started to fill up almost straight away.
 Jay didn’t like being packed in, as you generally were at football grounds then, so he moved to the front.
 I enjoyed the atmosphere of the terrace with its swaying and signing so I stayed with Eddy where we were.
 I’d had plenty of experience of being squashed against crush barriers at matches at Anfield, so I knew to move in front of the one near us.
 This was another decision that saved my life.

 There was a lot of singing but then as kick-off drew near, it started to get very full.
 The singing stopped.
 Everyone one was trying to make space for themselves but no one thought this was unusual or different from any other big game.
 There was a lot of shouting.
 Then the players came out and the game kicked-off.
 ‘Come on Reds’, ‘Liverpool, Liverpool’.
 Then people were moaning and making noises like they were in pain but most eyes were on the match.
-It quickly became obvious this wasn’t a normal squash.
+It quickly became obvious this wasn’t normal.
 This was a big match and everyone expected a big crowd but things weren’t right.
-‘Help me, help me, own, help me’ a guy was shouting near us.
+‘Help me, help me, ow, ow, help me’ a guy was shouting near us.
 Eddy said ‘Calm down mate it’s the same for everyone’.
 I remember having to really push people to be able to breathe.
 I was quite tall so I could point my head upwards to get some cold air into my lungs: when I put my head down it was between three guys’ backs.
 It was very tight and very hot but I was lucky to be in front of the crush barrier.
 The people behind it were screaming in agony.
 I’ll never forget that sound.
 No one could do anything.

 Then I saw people trying to climb over the fence.
 The police who had been facing the pitch turned around and started beating them back into the pens.
 People were shouting, screaming.
 Then some fans started to be be lifted out by other Liverpool fans onto the stand above.
 More and more scrambled over the fence onto the pitch and it seemed only then that the police realised something was up.
 Someone ran up to Bruce Grobbelaar the Liverpool goalkeeper, he turned round and realised too.
 There were loads of people on the edge of the pitch and then the referee called the players off.
 I don’t really remember much of what happened after that.